-Which finger should you wear your engagement ring and wedding ring?
+Which finger should you wear an engagement or wedding ring?

 How do we wear rings in Britain?